-- What do they do? - Record government officials and employees - Record in or on government buildings and facilities - Basis for their activity? - Grounded in concept that the courts have recognized that there is a First Amendment right to "film public officials in public places" - These auditors incorrectly confuse "public buildings" with "public places" - They contend public places means all public property, not just streets, sidewalks, parks, etc.
+- What do they do? - Record government officials and employees - Record in or on government buildings and facilities - Interact with government employees and others - Basis for their activity? - Represented support for actions is that the courts have recognized that there is a First Amendment right to observe and record public officials in public places - These auditors sometimes conflate or confuse "public buildings" with "public places" will depend on experience and education - They contend public places means all public property, not just streets, sidewalks, parks, etc.